osenn15/DS202-Final-Project/README.md

 people will become healthier which leads them to be much less likely prone to diabetes.
 By being heather, blood pressure will also decrease which also impacts diabetes.
-This is a specific and actionable plan that people can take to make sure they are protectcing themselves against chronic diseases such as diabetes.
+This is a specific and actionable plan that people can take to make sure they are protecting themselves against chronic diseases such as diabetes.

 #### How do physical activity and diet (eating fruits and vegetables) affect the likelihood of getting diabetes?
 Is one significantly more influential than the other?